hrmauny/slashbot/README.md

 3. Type the intended email address
 4. You will get an email with the history file as attachment

-### SendEmail
+### Summary

-I want to send myself an email for the monthly expenditure
+I want to see summary and need tips on how to manage my finance based on my expense.

 <p align="center"><img width="700" src="./docs/workflows/summary.gif"></p>